pingcap/docs-cn/br/backup-and-restore-overview.md

 #### Backup performance and impact on TiDB clusters

 - The impact of backup on a TiDB cluster is kept below 20%, and this value can be reduced to 10% or less with the proper configuration of the TiDB cluster.
 The backup speed of a TiKV node is scalable and ranges from 50 MB/s to 100 MB/s.
 For more information, see [Backup performance and impact](/br/br-snapshot-guide.md#performance-and-impact-of-snapshot-backup).
 - When there are only log backup tasks, the impact on the cluster is about 5%.
-Log backup flushes all the changes generated after the last refresh every 5-10 minutes to the backup storage, which can **achieve a Recovery Point Objective (RPO) of no more than ten minutes**.
+Log backup flushes all the changes generated after the last refresh every 3-5 minutes to the backup storage, which can **achieve a Recovery Point Objective (RPO) as short as five minutes**.

 ### Restore backup data